GaganBehrh/p5frontendpart/README.md

 Sign in: As a user I can sign in to the app so that I can access functionality for logged in users

-View most recent posts: As a user I can view all the most recent posts

-Edit post: As a post owner I can edit my post title and description so that I can make corrections or update my post after it was created

-Post a comment: As a logged in user I can add comments to a post so that I can share my thoughts about the post

-View comments: As a user I can read comments on posts so that I can read what other users think about the posts

 Wireframe:
 Mockups were designed using Figma